rockstor/rockstor-doc/config_backup.rst

 * AFP configuration
 * Service configurations (ntp, smartd etc..)

-Since Rockstor can dynamically detects Pool, Share and Snapshot information after an external change like a reinstall, there is no need to save this information.
+Since Rockstor can dynamically detect :ref:'Pool <pools>', :ref:'Share <shares>', and :ref:'Snapshot <snapshots>' information after an external change like a :ref:'reinstall', there is no need to save this information.
+For more information visit the :ref:'reinstall_import_data' section in the :ref:'reinstall' howto.
 While the above list covers the essentials of the whole state, the following state information is not currently saved to a backup.
 There are plans to add these states to the list of saved states in the future.